pianokidsaker1412/Woof-App/README.md

 ------------

 This is the final code for the Woof app project.
-This project is an opportunity for you to learn Material Design and animation and reinforce the concepts you've learned so far in Android Basics with Compose.
+This project is an opportunity for you to learn Material Design and animation and reinforce the concepts I've learned so far in Android Basics with Compose.

 Pre-requisites